ARWL2016/react-timer/README.md

 - This app demonstrates a Foundation navbar
 - Styles are written in modular form to match React components
 - Webpack is key to configuring styles and scripts
 - Testing is a key focus in this section
+- The TimerControl component is strictly speaking redundant - the Control function can be used by removing the if else condition

 **Component Structure**
 / Main